nickfloros/mford-gae/README.md

 It implements two restful services

-- Read all weather station details
+- Read all weather station details.
-- Read weather station data.
+- Read weather data from a station.

 Steps to create skeleton application for use with App Engine Java.